marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   The :option:`-fstrict-aliasing` option is enabled at levels :option:`-O2`, :option:`-O3`, :option:`-Os`.

+.. option:: -fipa-strict-aliasing

+  Constrols whether rules of :option:`-fstrict-aliasing` are applied across function boundaries.
+Note that if multiple functions gets inlined into a signle function the memory accesses are no longer considred to be crossing a function bounday.

+  The :option:`-fipa-strict-aliasing` option is enabled by default and is effective only in combination with :option:`-fstrict-aliasing`.

 .. option:: -falign-functions, -falign-functions=n, -falign-functions=n:m, -falign-functions=n:m:n2, -falign-functions=n:m:n2:m2

   Align the start of functions to the next power-of-two greater than or